SebSemos/villager_steve_model/README.md

 Face animations:
-You don't want these texture on the main face or it will display them twice The Eyelid will display "closed eyes".
+Optional, but if you add eyes animations, ou don't want these texture on the main face or it will display them twice The Eyelid will display "closed eyes".
 It is used for blinking and during sleeping.
 Other textures of the eyes are invisible during these two events
 The noze part will display the vanilla villager noze.
 So you can have it on any character I have set it up so any face can be supported, but the more in the middle the eyes are, the more the result is good.
 A derp face can go a bit wacky from time to time :p